csswizardry/csswizardry.github.com/_posts/2026-04-02-what-is-css-containment-and-how-can-i-use-it.md

 4. re-composite layers on screen.

 The expensive part is often how _far_ those changes spread.
-A small change in one part of the tree can invalidate layout or painting in other parts—or even the whole document—and the browser cannot always know that the effect is local.
+A small change in one part of the tree can invalidate layout or painting in other parts — or even the whole document — and the browser cannot always know that the effect is local.
 That is why relatively simple operations on a large application can feel
 sluggish: the browser is having to think about the whole world.